 A) 1.
 Area: Inspection area should be dry, open, clean, and cool with sufficient light.

-.
+2. Equipment: Garment maker and fabric mill should have quality full inspection equipment.
 The inspection equipment should be smooth, fresh, and user-friendly and casing should be free from any sharp edges what could scratch fabric.
 The frame should be equipped with an adaptable speed drive, a meter/yard counter and along with undercarriage lighting to see through the construction and overhead light to observe the fabric face side/surface defects clearly.

 3. Other Accessories: Measuring tape, scissors, defect sticker or chalk, fabric defect display board, reference sample & blank inspection form worksheet/ BOM sheet.

 -> Check ticket information, item number & Lot No.